Akihira77/nest-audio-playlist-playground/README.md

 This is a traditional architecture and I still like it same as DDD before.

 2. Pattern inside code
 I am fine with Object Oriented Programming (OOP) or Functional Programming (FP) or even using both pattern.
 One thing I try to apply it in my code is [Strategy Pattern](https://en.wikipedia.org/wiki/Strategy_pattern).
-In my case I use Strategy Pattern as to always use the interfaces rather than directly use the class implementation, I like composition over inheritance.
+In my case I tend to apply Strategy Pattern by using interfaces rather than directly use the class implementation, I like composition over inheritance.